StenTheTank/Group6TurnoverData/README.md

 # Group6TurnoverData
+**Tools used in this project**
+- docker
+- astro cli
+- apache airflow
+- duckDB
+- dataGrip

 **How to get started:**
 - **Memory for Docker**: The default memory allocated to Docker on macOS may not be sufficient.
 If there isn't enough memory, the web server may continuously restart and won't operate stably.
 It is recommended to allocate at least 8GB of memory to Docker Engine to avoid issues.